 Protective gear could be as simple as long rubber gloves (extending to the forearms) and old clothing.

 According to the United States Environmental Protection Agency (EPA), wearing goggles (without ventilation holes) and an N-95 respirator is vital as mold inspection can disturb dangerous airborne spores.
+See my article on a Full Face Respirator Mask here.

 The EPA also recommends checking your basement’s HVAC (heating-ventilation-air-conditioning) system for mold infection.